rails/rails/guides/source/action_mailbox_basics.md

 `InboundEmail` records also provide lifecycle tracking, storage of the original email via [Active Storage](https://guides.rubyonrails.org/active_storage_overview.html), and responsible data handling with on-by-default [incineration](#incineration-of-inboundemails).

-Action Mailbox ships with ingresses for external email providers such as Mailgun, Mandrill, Postmark, and SendGrid.
+Action Mailbox ships with ingresses which enable your application to receive emails from external email providers such as Mailgun, Mandrill, Postmark, and SendGrid.
 You can also handle inbound mails directly via the built-in Exim, Postfix, and Qmail ingresses.

 ## Setup